 Bountiful Christmas Oyster Stew

 On a cold Christmas Eve many years ago, Mr. and Mrs. Claus (My Aunt and Uncle) stopped by to warm their feet by our fire.
 We exchanged presents then gathered around the table to share some hot oyster stew.
-Since that night it has become a tradition in our home each Christmas Eve to enjoy this somewhat peculiar holiday dish with those we love.
+Since that night, it has become a tradition to enjoy this somewhat peculiar Christmas eve dish with those we love.
 Whatever your traditions, be it roasted turkey or ham, may your holidays be filled with happiness, love and many bowls of delicious oyster stew.

 1 quart of oysters, freshly packed

 1 small potato, peeled and cubed